Decentralized Training of Foundation Models in Heterogeneous Environments: Conclusion

 \section{Conclusion}

 In this paper, we probe the opportunity to train foundation models via a decentralized training regime with devices connected over a heterogeneous network.
 We propose an effective scheduling algorithm to assign tasklets from the foundation model pre-train computation.
 Empirical studies suggest that, in the worldwide geo-distributed scenario, our proposed scheduling algorithm enables a $4.8\times$ speed-up compared to prior state-of-the-art training systems.
-We believe that the decentralization and democratization of the training of foundation models can shift the balance of power positively, but also necessitate new governance structures to help ensure the responsible development and deployment of foundation models.
+We believe that the decentralization and democratization of the training of FMs can shift the balance of power positively, but also necessitate new governance structures to help ensure the responsible development and deployment of FMs.